Morihei Ueshiba: Tanabe, 1883–1912

-Hokkaidō, 1912–1920
+Hokkaido, 1912–1920

-In the early part of the 20th century, the prefectural government of Hokkaidō, Japan's northernmost island, were offering various grants and incentives for mainland Japanese groups willing to relocate there.
-At the time, Hokkaidō was still largely unsettled by the Japanese, being occupied primarily by the indigenous Ainu.
-In 1910, Ueshiba travelled to Hokkaidō in the company of his acquaintance Denzaburo Kurahashi, who had lived on the northern island before.
+In the early part of the 20th century, the prefectural government of Hokkaido, Japan's northernmost island, were offering various grants and incentives for mainland Japanese groups willing to relocate there.
+At the time, Hokkaido was still largely unsettled by the Japanese, being occupied primarily by the indigenous Ainu.
+In 1910, Ueshiba travelled to Hokkaido in the company of his acquaintance Denzaburo Kurahashi, who had lived on the northern island before.
 His intent was to scout out a propitious location for a new settlement, and he found the site at Shirataki suitable for his plans.
 Despite the hardships he suffered on this journey (which included getting lost in snowstorms several times and an incident in which he nearly drowned in a freezing river), Ueshiba returned to Tanabe filled with enthusiasm for the project, and began recruiting families to join him.
 He became the leader of the Kishū Settlement Group, a collective of eighty-five pioneers who intended to settle in the Shirataki district and live as farmers; the group founded the village of Yubetsu (later Shirataki village) in August, 1912.
 Much of the funding for this project came from Ueshiba's father and his brothers-in-law Zenzo and Koshiro Inoue.
 Zenzo's son Noriaki was also a member of the settlement group.